China's IT Industry Faces a Japan-Style Hollowing-Out Crisis

 This outsourcing contract essentially becomes a firewall of accountability.

-At the execution level, this risk-averse logic creates a typical "lemons market": because buyers are only willing to pay for "man-months" (work hours) and not for "excellence" (results), highly skilled talent is driven out, and system design is forcibly reduced to the "minimum maintainable level."
+At the execution level, this risk-averse logic creates a typical "lemons market": because buyers are only willing to pay for "man-months" (labor hours) and not for "excellence" (results), highly skilled talent is driven out, and system design is forcibly lowered to the "minimum maintainable level."

-This forms a perfect closed loop: administrative bureaucrats, for the sake of attractive financial reports and political safety, expel technical elites and introduce a fluid dispatched army; and to accommodate this army, technical standards are actively neutered.
+This forms a perfect closed loop: administrative bureaucrats, for the sake of attractive financial reports and political safety, expel technical elites and introduce a fluid dispatched army; and to accommodate this army, technical standards are actively castrated.
 Ultimately, enterprises obtain a mediocre but controllable machine but lose a beating heart.

 The Eternal Intern